CesarJZO/C/documentation/datatypes.md

 - `int` 4 bytes (-2,147,483 to 2,147,483,647) `%d` or `%u` if unsigned.
 It's implicity a long
 - `long` 8 bytes (a lot to a lot) `%lld` or `%llu` if unsigned

+For some examples, see [`datatypes.c`](../src/tests/datatypes.c)

 If you write something out of the limits of a data type, it starts again from the lowest value, like a sinus function.

-> Pro tip: if you use the `unsigned` keyword, you can only store positive numbers on that variable.
+Pro tip: if you use the `unsigned` keyword, you can only store positive numbers on that variable.
 By default they are signed.

 <br>